Alhaurín el Grande: History

 In the forested areas southeast of Alhaurín el Grande, there are traces of Neolithic occupation, witnesses to the long history of human habitation of the area.
-These traces were found at Las Huertas Altas and near La Casa Forestal.
+These remains were found at Las Huertas Altas and near La Casa Forestal.
+The area was subsequently inhabited by the Greeks, who brought improved agricultural techniques.

-Subsequently, the agricultural growth of the place took a big leap in quality with the arrival of the Greeks, who left their methods of cultivating the land, olive trees and prune grafted vines.

 By the time the Romans arrived, the tiny Iberian settlement in the Sierra de Mijas was already well established, but if it had a name the Romans chose not to keep it.
-Instead they gave it one of their own.
-The village became Lauro Nova.
-It was a spot apparently blessed by the gods: fertile, temperate, and surrounded by hills riddled with valuable mineral deposits.
-Roman villas popped up around the centre of the village and the hills are still dotted with their remains.
-There is also evidence of the existence of different settlements in various parts of the municipal territory of Alhaurin el Grande, such as: Dehesa Baja Camino de Coín o la Alquería during the Roman period.
+Instead they gave it one of their own: Lauro Nova.
+It was a spot apparently blessed by the gods: fertile, temperate, and surrounded by hills rich with valuable mineral deposits.
+Roman villas were built around the centre of the village and the hills are still dotted with their remains.
+There is also evidence of the existence of different settlements in various parts of the municipal territory of Alhaurin el Grande, such as Dehesa Baja Camino de Coín o la Alquería.
 The most important are those of the Fuente del Sol and Huerta del Niño, named after a burial with a tombstone of a young Roman having been discovered.
 Numerous Roman remains and objects such as columns, ceramics and coins have been found.

-It was a golden age which became a little tarnished during the time of the Visigoths.
-The town was in no danger of disappearing, but its development was exceedingly slow.
-It was not until the Moors took it on and built it a fortress on a hilltop called Torres de Fahala that it began to move again.
+The town stagnated under the Visigoths, until the Moors took it on and built it a fortress on a hilltop called Torres de Fahala.
 The Moors also gave it a new name, Alhaurín, meaning "Garden of Allah".
 Like the Romans before them, they linked the township to a second to which they gave the same name, the two now being known as Alhaurín el Grande and Alhaurín de la Torre.
 To the Romans they had been Lauro Nova and Lauro Vetus.

-The fort was destroyed in the destructive zeal of the Reconquista, but at least the village survived.
+The fort was destroyed in the destructive zeal of the Reconquista, but the village survived.
 In the following centuries the town suffered from invasions, epidemics of plague, and an earthquake in 1680.
 During the Peninsular War of 1808–14 it was occupied for four years by French troops and suffered considerable bombardment.
+In the 1950s, the outlying village of Villafranco del Guadalhorce was founded with subsidies from the Instituto Nacional de Colonización of the Spanish government.
 Recently, there have been large-scale building projects, which are being investigated for corrupt practices.